SpenceKonde/DxCore/megaavr/extras/Errata.md

 Seems they've gotten most of the problems worked out, finally, other than the Dx-write endurance.
 1000 rewrites is still enough though, and supposedly, the Dx-series parts meet the original (10k) spec at room temperature, just not over the whole temperature range (explaining why the problem had not been noticed for over a year)

-### Issues that we expected to see in errata, but have not yet seen:
+### Issues that we expected to see in errata, but have not yet seen

 #### The Vector Table was Wrong on very early AVR32DA, some of which escaped into the wild; these are not usable.
 Microchip recalled them, but some disties had already shipped some out.